SummonerSkies/Prevent-Ireland/README.md

 ### Wireframes

+Starting with a clear front page with a hero image, I wanted to make sure the layout was clear and easy to follow.

 ![index_html](https://github.com/user-attachments/assets/4de9f220-96d8-466e-bef8-e2dace9543cf)

-Starting with a clear front page with a hero image, I wanted to make sure the layout was clear and easy to follow.
+I then made additional wireframes for other potential pages, with the selected page responsively highlighted on each nav bar.

 ![about_html](https://github.com/user-attachments/assets/535792c9-69c2-4cb1-884d-dca10cedaa54)
 ![risks_html](https://github.com/user-attachments/assets/6f2b7429-3c93-43c6-82c4-9cc5b0dea8a3)
 ![community_html](https://github.com/user-attachments/assets/c3d7c6e1-7593-457e-8f65-c28ade2de6c5)
 ![contact_html](https://github.com/user-attachments/assets/5c9aea5d-068a-47de-b247-2c0ed3fe0880)

 When breaking down the above wireframes, I realised I had gone out of scope - I was making too many pages and making the project too complicated for myself.

-I took a step back, and changed the buttons, and merged together 'What is Radicalization' and 'Community Resources' together, and designed a page that could include a layout for both.
+I took a step back, and changed the buttons, and made a new design that merged together the 'What is Radicalization' and 'Community Resources' pages, and designed a new one that could include a layout for both.

 ![whatis_html](https://github.com/user-attachments/assets/a25df8bc-f482-4584-9ac2-add552101377)

+This final design was not used, but is worth considering for a future iteration of the website.

 ### Accessibility Considerations
-Discuss how accessibility guidelines were adhered to, including colour contrast and alt text for images.
-**Guidance:** Outline how you've incorporated accessibility into your design, ensuring that your project adheres to guidelines such as WCAG.

-## Features Implementation

-### Core Features (Must-Haves)
-- **Feature 1:** Description of the implemented feature.
-- **Feature 2:** Description of the implemented feature.

-(Include all must-have features)
-**Guidance:** Use this section as you complete Phase 2: Must User Stories Implementation & Testing.
-Document all the must-have features you implemented, explaining how they align with the user stories and acceptance criteria.

-### Advanced Features (Should-Haves)

-(Include all should-have features)
-**Guidance:** Include any advanced features you implemented during Phase 3: Should User Stories Implementation & Any Advanced Features.
-Explain how these features enhance user experience and their alignment with the acceptance criteria.

-### Optional Features (Could-Haves)

-(Include any could-have features that were implemented or considered)
+I planned for, but did not have time to update the HTML with appropriate accessibilty alt tags for the images and iframes.

 ## Testing and Validation

 ### Testing Results
 I tested my website in Firefox, Chrome and Edge on PC, and Safari on IOS 17.6.1 on iPhone 13.
+The site successfully loaded on all platforms.

-During this testing, I was able to:
+During this testing, I encountered the following:
 - Identify colour and position padding issues with the menu, which I then corrected.
-- see that the embedded YouTube iframes were not responsive on the About and WhatIs pages.
+- See that the embedded YouTube iframes were not responsive on the About and WhatIs pages.
 After adding appropriate CSS, this issue was corrected.

 ### Validation